-You will lose your CDL for at least one year for a first offense for:
+You will lose your CDL for at least 1 year for a first offense for:

-- Driving a CMV if your blood alcohol concentration is .04% or higher. - Driving a CMV under the influence of alcohol. - Refusing to undergo blood alcohol testing. - Driving a CMV while under the influence of a controlled substance. - Leaving the scene of an accident involving a CMV. - · Committing a felony involving the use of a CMV. - Driving a CMV when the CDL is suspended. - Causing a fatality through negligent operation of a CMV.
+- Driving a CMV if your blood alcohol concentration is .04% or higher. - Driving a CMV under the influence of alcohol. - · Refusing a blood alcohol test. - Driving a CMV while under the influence of a controlled substance. - Leaving the scene of an accident involving a CMV. - Committing a felony involving the use of a CMV. - Driving a CMV when the CDL is suspended. - Causing a fatality through negligent operation of a CMV.

-You will lose your CDL for at least three years if the offense occurs while you are operating a CMV that is placarded for hazardous materials.
+You will lose your CDL for at least 3 years if the offense occurs while you are operating a CMV that is placarded for hazardous materials.

-You will lose your CDL for life for a second offense.
+You will lose your CDL for life:

-You will lose your CDL for life if you use a CMV to commit a felony involving controlled substances.
+- For a second offense. - If you use a CMV to commit a felony involving controlled substances.